TKomericki/Rhetos-wiki/Installing-plugin-packages.md

 Many Rhetos packages are available at the [NuGet.org](https://www.nuget.org/) public online gallery.
 See [Recommended plugins](https://github.com/Rhetos/Rhetos/wiki/Home#recommended-plugins).

-## Installing an additional plugin package to the Rhetos server
+## Installing an additional plugin package to the Rhetos server application

 1. To install the additional package to a Rhetos server, add it to the Rhetos server's **RhetosPackages.config** file.
     * For example, to install a package named "Rhetos.AfterDeploy", version 2.0.0, add the `package` line to the *RhetosPackages.config* file.
 Remove the version attribute to install the latest version.